mirceaalexandru/startershell-mongo/README.md

-# A simple startershell project using node.js & mongo
+# A simple starter shell project using Node.js, Hapi.js & MongoDB

 Table of Contents
 =================